Bouvardia

 Ethylene Sensitive: Yes

-Description: Small, tubular flowers with spreading star-like petals.
+Description: Small, fragrant, tubular flowers with spreading star-like petals in loose clusters at stem ends.

 Color: White, pink, orange, and reds